BNDays27/sadxmi-linux/README.md

 protontricks via flathub and use the `setup-immutable` script instead

 ### SteamOS/Bazzite/other immutable distros
 both SteamOS and Bazzite Already provide Zenity, so all you need to install is Protontricks.
-You can do so by installing it through a software manager that uses Flathub like KDE Discover or by typing this into Konsole
+You can do so by installing it through a software manager that uses Flathub like KDE Discover or by typing this into your terminal of choice
 ```
 flatpak install flathub com.github.Matoking.protontricks
 ```